Skip to main content

 Known as one of the most beautiful bookshops across the globe, we are chuffed to say we can now vouch for this.

 Take the metro ‘Line D’ to Callao station.
-Exit, cross and walk three blocks along the park until you reach Avenida Santa Fe, it’ll be on the left hand side.
+Exit, cross and walk three blocks along the park until you reach Avenida Santa Fe, it will be on the left-hand side.

 Less text, more pictures…